 Our results suggest that both small mammals and reptiles avoided these solar arrays.
 In addition, species richness, diversity and abundance increased with distance from the solar array.
-This pattern is similar to the response of these taxa to road development (Findlay and Houlahan 1997, Fahrig and Rytwinski 2009) and land conversion (Findlay and Houlahan 1997).
+This pattern is similar to the response of these taxa to road development (Findlay and Houlahan 1997; Fahrig and Rytwinski 2009) and land conversion (Findlay and Houlahan 1997).
 While, this pattern of response to development was observed by Lovich and Ennen (2011), other researchers found no consistent response of small mammals to anthropogenic disturbance (Rosa and Bissonette 2007).
-We found a consistent bell-shaped curve distribution across distance for species richness, diversity, and abundance for all three solar energy facilities.
+We found a consistent bell-shaped curve distribution across distance for species richness, diversity, and abundance for all three DoD installations.
 The tails of this curve occurred at the solar array and at the control.
-The peak of species richness, diversity and abundance was observed at an intermediate distance (300 to 400m) from the solar array (Tables 2 and 3; Figures 3-6).
+The peak of species richness, diversity and abundance was observed at an intermediate distance (300 to 400m) from the solar array (Table 6, Figures 6 and 8).
 This was likely due to displacement and subsequent dispersal of these two taxa (Lidicker 1975) into the surrounding landscape.
-This halo of increased species richness, diversity and abundance at 300 to 400m from the solar array suggests that disturbance from the construction of the solar arrays may have altered the potential carrying capacity (Robbins 1973) in the adjacent landscape.
+This halo of increased species richness, diversity and abundance at 300 to 400m from the solar array suggests that disturbance from the construction of the solar arrays has altered the potential carrying capacity (Robbins 1973) in the adjacent landscape.